-We draw attention to note 19 to the separate and consolidated financial statements, which describes details of the tax ruling against SMN Barka Power Company SAOC.
-The management believes that it has a strong case to present and is confident of a favourable outcome, and accordingly no further provision has been made in these consolidated financial statements.
+We draw attention to Note 19 to the separate and consolidated financial statements, which describes the details of the tax ruling against the Company.
+The management believes that it has a strong case to present and is confident of a favorable outcome, and accordingly, has recognized the amount of RO 894,616 paid to the Tax Authority as recoverable and made no further provision in respect of the bank guarantee amounting to RO 451,418, submitted to the Tax Authority.
 Our opinion is not modified in respect of this matter.